ING Banner

 USER> dome 242 Sends the dome to the right position for uniform illumination

-The main dome lights should be closed, and the dim lights should be opened from the horizontal button located in the right part of the door going to the dome, and the knob should be turned somewhere at 2/3 or full position.
+The main dome lights must be off, and the dimmer lights should be on using the black control located to the right as you leave the control room to the dome.
+The knob of the dimmer lights should be turned somewhere at 2/3 or full position (100%).
 In the WFC Dome Flat Assistant we give a table for some guides about exposure times to be used with the WFC and different filters.

 On the autoguider window mark a cross in its centre by selecting TOGGLE CENTRE CROSS from the SETUP menu.

-When the HANDSET menu appears use <ctrl-z> to break out of it.
+When the HANDSET menu is enabled on the TCS window, then type <ctrl-z> on the TCS window to break out of it.

 If the star appears right on the cross-hairs then the pointing is okay, and the rest of this section can be skipped.
-Otherwise, press the HANDSET button (INSERT) to centre the star on the cross-hairs in the centre of the autoguider window.
+Otherwise, press the HANDSET button (INSERT key of the keyboard) to centre the star on the cross-hairs in the centre of the autoguider window.
+Use the arrow keys on the keyboard to move the telescope.

-In case no star is visible in the autoguider window, check on the GUI if the camera shutter is open, according to these instructions.
+IMPORTANT: In case no star is visible in the autoguider window, check on the GUI if the camera shutter is open.
+Follow instruction about no stars seen in the autoguider window section of the troubleshooter.

-2. Pressing a direction button once moves the star by the increment size value shown in the TCS window, near the top.
-The increment can be changed by using the '<' and '>' buttons.
+2. Pressing an arrow key once moves the star by the increment size value shown on the TCS window, near the top.
+The increment can be changed by using the '<' and '>' keys.

 3. After pressing a key, wait until the autoguider window has refreshed showing the new position.